I’m delighted to share my experience solo hiking the Kumano Kodo pilgrimage trail in this Kumano Kodo blog!

 DAY ONE – HIKING FROM TAKIJIRI-ORI TO CHIKATSUYU

 Okay, so after spending the night in Tanabe.
-I set off alone with my map and my backpack to and got the bus to Takijiri-Ori from Tanabe station.
+I set off alone with my map and my backpack and got the bus to Takijiri-Ori from Tanabe station.

 Solo Hiking the Kumano Kodo – 4 day itinerary – Japan’s spiritual heartland